DeegC/Zeidon-Northwind/README.md

 * sql : The Northwind DB ported to MySQL and Sqlite for easy portability.  northwind.sqlite is the Sqlite DB that is used in the running examples.
 * zeidon : The Zeidon source files for base Northwind functionality.
 E.g. the E/R, LODs, and Scala code.
 * scalatra : A simple Scalatra RESTful web server for serving Northwind data.
 Use start_server.sh to start the server.
-* angular2 : A sample UI for Northwind written using Angular2.
+* angular : A sample UI for Northwind written using Angular.
 It requires running the Scalatra server to load/store the data in the Sqlite DB.
-Start the Angular2 server with 'npm start'.
+Start the Angular server with 'npm start'.